sunknudsen/stories/introducing-privacy-conscious-meetups/README.md

 Now that name change is out of the way, according to [this](https://www.youtube.com/post/UgkxRQ9m4G2c5-JuM6XOzgYgacLwI52lC0xW) poll, getting together on Saturday afternoon is best.

-Happy to annonce that first privacy-conscious meetup will happen on **December 4th 2021 at 1PM EST** (Montreal-time).
+Happy to announce that first privacy-conscious meetup will happen on **December 4th 2021 at 1PM EST** (Montreal-time).

 Rendezvous point is [https://meet.sunknudsen.com/privacy-conscious-meetup](https://meet.sunknudsen.com/privacy-conscious-meetup) (proudly [self-hosted](/privacy-guides/how-to-self-host-hardened-jitsi-server) at [Njalla](https://njal.la/) in Sweden).